Signs It’s Time to Replace a Roof

 Problems Around Structural Areas of the Roof

 When a new roof is installed, special care must be taken around chimneys, vent pipes, skylights, and other structural elements, to ensure moisture doesn't get in between the roofing.
-However, if proper steps weren't taken, the damage will occur and often, a roof replacement is required.
+However, if proper steps weren't taken, damage will occur and often, a roof replacement is required.

 Debris and Water Around a Chimney